LeahDeshar/nestjs_api/README.md

 - Password hashing and JWT authentication implemented as middleware.
 - Cloudinary Image Upload and end points
 - Pagination,Searching by query and Filtering
+- Guards and custom decorator for authentication and role base access control.

 ## Prerequisites